ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     }
 ~~~

-When the RO completes interaction at the AS, the AS MUST call the
+When the RO completes interaction at the AS, the AS MUST either redirect the RO's browser
-client instance's callback URL using the method indicated in the
+or send an HTTP POST to the client instance's callback URL using the method indicated in the
-[interaction request](#finish-interaction-modes) as described in {{interaction-callback}}.
+[interaction request](#finish-interaction-modes) as described in {{interaction-finalize}}.

 If the AS returns a nonce, the client instance MUST NOT
 continue a grant request before it receives the associated